STrikEr-TejaS/Data.Analysis_Assignment/README.md

 1. Complete Analysis has been performed using R studio.

-2. The file "gramener_assignment.Rmd" includes the complete codebook of the analysis.
+2. The file "Data.Analysis_assignment.Rmd" includes the complete codebook of the analysis.

 3. Report has been generated as a Word and HTML document.